 The successful release of a localized product requires expertise, resources, tools, processes and much, much more.
 As localization manager you are juggling multiple projects at once (and they're all high priority; right?) and your main job is to manage the process of delivering a product that not only looks and feels as if it was created in its target language but you also need to deliver on time and within the allocated budget.

 You are the person responsible for getting the job done and the following is just a short list of what's required from you: speaking engineerish, being up-to-date on the latest publishing tools, understanding terminology management, knowing about all the tools that are out there, managing an Inbox that's constantly overflowing, evangelizing i18n and L10n at your company; the list never ends.

-On Thursday, July 18th, 2013 we discussed a variety of topics that may actually help you get your job done better and more efficiently.
+On the webinar we discussed a variety of topics that may actually help you get your job done better and more efficiently.

 Moderated by Chris Raulf, a 10-year veteran of the L10n and i18n industry, the panel of this online discussion features Michael Kuperstein, Localization Engineer and Internationalization advocate at Intel, Leandro Reis, Senior Globalization Program Manager and L10n & i18n Evangelist at Adobe Systems, and David Sommer, Director of Strategic Operations at Net-Translators.
 These longtime industry pros will discuss and share their insights on a variety of topics, including:

 - Promoting Your Department: Find out how localization and internationalization departments at companies such as Adobe and Intel are tasked to promote their services internally on an ongoing basis.
 Michael and Leandro will share best practices and thoughts that will help you help your company.